Writing 2: Syllabus

 • Open Handbook, by Alan C. Taylor.

-• Other course readings are embedded in the syllabus below.
+• Other course readings are located in Canvas.

 Link Purpose